lukecav/mybooktable/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fixed a bug that caused the Kindle Instant Preview to show up even when disabled
+* Fixed a bug that caused the the Shadow Box Buy buttons to not open properly when used with certain themes

 = 2.3.0 =
 * New Kindle Instant Preview feature
 * New versions of style packs, Trademark Compliant and Beautiful